u0916721/hosting-parsons-on-github-template/index.markdown

 # Parsons Practice

 ## Parsons Iterative
-A biologist wants you to write some code that simulates animal population growth.
+A biologist wants you to write some code that simulates invasive animal population growth.
 The code returns the population before it crashes(no more food).
+Every season the food amount grows by 2000, but the population doubles if they have enough food.
 <div id="rec-sortableTrash" class="sortable-code"></div>
 <div id="rec-sortable" class="sortable-code"></div>
 <div style="clear:both;"></div>